1. Learn about general application rules

-First, you have to create your applicant’s account and fill it with data required for admission (pay special attention to providing a correct email address and a phone number, so we can reach you about your application).
+You have to create your applicant’s account and fill it with data required (pay special attention to providing a correct email address and a phone number, so we can reach you about your application).
 You can use this account for making as many application as you wish in a given year.

-Then you have to register for the programme you want to apply to.
-Find the study programme in the catalogue again and click on the “Register now” button in the upper right corner of the page.
-Make sure you complete all steps of the online application.
+Then you have to sign up for the programme you want to apply to.
+Find the study programme in the catalogue again and click on the “Register now” button.
+Make sure you complete the online application.

 4. Confirm your registration

 The admission board will only consider applications that are confirmed by the applicant.
-To confirm your will to apply to the University, there are usually two steps for you to complete:
+To confirm your will to apply to the University, you have to pay the application fee.

-You may choose one of three currencies to do so: PLN, EUR, or USD.
-Please note that once you choose a currency, you cannot change it.
+Please note that you have to pay in Polish Zloty, you cannot change it.
 Application fee needs to be paid by bank transfer (we cannot process credit cards, TransferWise, Western Union nor PayPal).